brightway-lca/brightway2/docs/installation.rst

 There are two main alternatives for installing packages on OS X: `Macports <http://www.macports.org/>`_ and `Homebrew <http://mxcl.github.com/homebrew/>`_.
 Brightway2 is developed primarily on OS X using Macports, but as it depends on a few standard libraries, either alternative should work well.
 Homebrew users will have to adapt the following instructions.

 Follow the `instructions <http://www.macports.org/install.php>`_ and install Macports.
 Note that both Macports and Homebrew require Xcode to be installed first.
+Xcode can be installed from the OS X installation disk (for 10.6 or lower), the app store (10.7 or higher), or `other unofficial sources <https://github.com/kennethreitz/osx-gcc-installer>`_.

 Next, install the needed Python libraries using this command in the Terminal: